Backcountry Ski Repair Kit – Pack Light or Go Big?

 For Multi-Day Trips, Consider Adding the following:

-Check out our backcountry ski packing list or our backcountry hut trip packing list
+Check out our backcountry ski packing list, our backcountry hut trip packing list and our preseason gear checklist

 Or read about Climbing Skin Glue Renewal and Climbing Skin Maintenance